 Knowledge on functional dispersal, describing physical movements of individuals from one patch to another, is essential to understand population dynamics and to predict ecological and evolutionary changes in a species.
-Functional dispersal can be particularly important to take into account in the case of vectors like ticks, because these ectoparasites affect host reproduction and circulate associated infectious agents.
+Functional dispersal can be particularly important to take into account in the case of vectors like ticks, because these ectoparasites affect host reproduction and transmit associated infectious agents.
 Our capture-mark-recapture (CMR) study has allowed us to identify some of the factors influencing inter-nest dispersal probability of the soft tick Ornithodoros maritimus at a small spatial scale, within a colony of yellow-legged gulls, taking into account both tick survival and detection probability.
-These first results have highlighted a very weak dispersal propensity in this tick and suggest a limited role of active tick dispersal in the circulation of associated infectious agents at the within colony level.
+These first results have highlighted a very weak dispersal propensity in this tick and suggest a limited role of active tick dispersal in the circulation of associated infectious agents at the within-colony level.
 Although survival and inter-nest dispersal of O. maritimus seem to depend on nest success (host availability), analyses did not indicate homing behavior.
 The detection probability of O. maritimus also depended on nest success and tick sex, but not in the predicted directions.
 More in-depth knowledge on the biology of this tick is now required to interpret these results and should prove useful for future work on this biological system.
 Although the present study represents one of the first applications of CMR modeling to an arthropod system using multiple recapture events, more information on tick dispersal at larger spatial and temporal scales is now necessary to better understand its population dynamics, the potential impact of these dynamics for the seabird host, and the circulation of infectious agents within the Mediterranean Basin.

 ACKNOWLEDGEMENTS

 We thank Olympe Tritto, Maxime Duhayon, Denis Bourguet, Justine Rouchon, Hugo Ferreira, Irene Badone, Aurore Fayard, Cloé Joly and Marie Buysse for their help in the field.
+We also thank S. Lachish and an anonymous reviewer for comments that helped improve this work.
 Funding for this study was provided by the ANR grant ESPEVEC (ANR-13-BSV7-0018).
 Experiments in the colony were performed under the approval of Grand Port Maritime de Marseille and DDTM 13/Service Mer Eau Environnement/Pôle Nature et Territoires n°13-2018-02-22-003.
-Field visits were limited to reduce seabird disturbance during breeding period.

 CONFLICT OF INTEREST DISCLOSURE